 The range of tickets is quite wide and buying them requires a bit of thought about how many times you will use public transport in Paris and where you will go.

-The same fare applies to all modes of transport, i.e. metro, trains, buses, trams and the Montmartre cable car, but the details may vary slightly in terms of conditions of use, for example on RER trains.
+The same fare applies to all modes of transport, i.e. metro, trains, buses, trams and the Montmartre cable car, but the details may vary slightly in terms of conditions of use for RER trains, for example.

 To travel around Paris, it is first necessary to explain the zone system.